NEW - Body Contact Pad

 When grounding a laptop, like adding a grounded Ethernet cable, or a grounded monitor, make sure to use only one ground to avoid creating ground loops which also create high electric fields.

-If using a grounded sleeping sheet, ensure no lights are on the meter.
-If there are, which there will be in many peoples case, do not use the sheet until you mitigate the electric fields.*
+If using a grounded sheet, ensure no lights are on the meter.
+If there are, which there will be in many case, do not use the sheet until you mitigate the electric fields.*

 Notes;

-*The RD10[AU] can measure down to approximately 2V/m, making it suitable for screening general connected devices and cabling.
-However, it is not ideal for testing grounding solutions for beds if you want to achieve optimal restorative sleep.
-To comply with Building Biology sleep guidelines, a professional low-frequency electric field meter capable of detecting an A/C electric field strength down to 0.1V/m is required.
+However, it is not the best choice for testing grounding solutions for beds if your goal is to achieve absolute optimal restorative sleep.
+To comply with Building Biology sleep guidelines, a professional low-frequency electric field meter capable of detecting an A/C electric field strength down to 0.1 V/m is required.
 This is because A/C electric fields above 0.2-0.3V/m can still have negative effects on restorative sleep.
-Holding the meter with the tips of your fingers at the bottom of the meter case will give you the best results, in terms of sensitivity.
+Holding the meter with the tips of your fingers at the bottom of the meter case will give you the best results.

 Comments